TheMisinformationGame/MisinformationGame/docs/GettingStarted.md

 ### 2.2.
 Add Sources and Posts

-The information presented to participants can take the form of text or image posts, and can be associated with sources.
-The sources may be used for many posts, but each post will only be used once.
+The information presented to participants can take the form of text or image posts that are associated with sources.
+The sources may be used for many posts, but each post will only be shown once.
 An example source and post are highlighted in [Figure 4](#fig4).
 These sources and posts will form the primary information that is presented to participants.

 <figure id="fig4">
     <div class="figure-side-by-side">